pvienneau/medium-yarn/README.md

 > During install, Yarn parallelizes operations, which makes the install process faster.

+> **(12.)** Whenever npm or Yarn needs to install a package, it carries out a series of tasks.
+In npm, these tasks are executed per package and sequentially, meaning it will wait for a package to be fully installed before moving on to the next.
+Yarn executes these tasks in parallel, increasing performance.

 ### Package caching

 > **(5.)** Yarn caches the packages it fetches from the registry, meaning that subsequent installations of those packages don't require a second request to fetch the same packages.
 On one hand, this improves installation performances when installing packages into a project, while on the other hand, it allows you to install packages into your project while you're not connected to the internet, if that package is saved in Yarn's package cache.